How Did I Lose My Baby Weight

-Set your oven to 350, fill a baking dish with your favorite fruit, place marshmallows on top then sprinkle your dish with dark chocolate chips.
+Set your oven to 350, fill a baking dish with your favorite fruit, place marshmallows on top, then sprinkle your plate with dark chocolate chips.
 Bake your creation in your oven for 10-15 minutes and wah-lah, you just made yourself a sweet yet non-guilt worthy treat.

 Tip #4: Count Your Calories

-Research shows that for women to lose weight, they should intake no more than 1500 calories a day.
+Research shows that women should intake no more than 1500 calories a day for women to lose weight.
 Luckily for us millennials, many free apps help you keep track of your calories.
 My favorite app to use is FatSecret, but MyFitnessPal and SparkPeople also have great reviews.
 These apps are free and make it easier for you to stay on track.

 Tip #5: Add High Fiber and Protein-Rich Foods to Your Diet

 Studies have shown that fiber keeps you fuller for longer, and protein can boost your metabolism.
 I incorporated lots of fiber and protein-rich foods into my diet.
-Ironically, a lot of my food choices have also shown to increase milk supply.
+Ironically, a lot of my food choices have also been shown to increase milk supply.
 My diet consisted of various fruits and vegetables, but avocados and carrots were my usual go-to snacks.
 I also made many dishes that contained beans, sweet potatoes, chickpeas, lentils, broccoli, salmon, and the list goes on.
-I used Pinterest to find new recipes and made sure my diet consisted of foods high in fiber and protein.
+I used Pinterest to find new recipes and made sure my diet consisted of high fiber and protein foods.

 Tip #6: Water, Water & More Water

 I will be the first to admit that water wasn’t a massive part of my diet before becoming pregnant.
 One of my early signs of pregnancy was my craving for water.
 I remember chugging 16 oz at a time and still wanting more.
 When you are breastfeeding, it is essential to keep yourself hydrated.
 The best part about this is the fact that water can help you lose weight too!
-I always had a glass of water next to me during my nursing sessions and made sure to finish my entire glass.
-Breastfeeding can make you hungry so I found that by adding more water, I felt less hungry after nursing sessions.
+I always had a glass of water next to me during my nursing sessions and made sure to finish my entire drink.
+Breastfeeding can make you hungry, so I found that I felt less hungry after nursing sessions by adding more water.